 - In some jurisdictions, you need to be an accredited investor to invest in startups.
 This restriction can be overcome if the startup that you are interested in to invest opts for the crowdsourcing model for one of its funding rounds.

 - It is suggested that you invest in startups only with your ‘play money’.
-It is a ‘discretionary fund’ of a size that they are comfortable.
+It is a ‘discretionary fund’ of a size that you are comfortable.
 The amount in this discretionary fund can go towards investing in risky opportunities in which they believe and understand.
 Not all people can afford to have play money, and even if you can set aside some play money, it might be less than the minimum amount required to invest in a startup.
+That said, if the amount of play money you have is not substantial, you may consider crowdfund investing in startups.

 - Your investment portfolio can become less diversified.